Controversies surrounding Yasukuni Shrine: Politicians' visits

 Koizumi's expected successor, Shinzo Abe, visited the shrine in April 2006 before he took office.
 Although this visit concerned both Chinese and South Korean governments, Abe remained vague as to whether he had visited or would visit the shrine in the future.
 Subsequent events have led some to suggest that a compromise on the issue was reached with China.
 Abe publicly supported his predecessor's visits to the shrine, and he made at least one visit to the shrine during his term as prime minister.
 On June 7, 2007, former President of the Republic of China Lee Teng-hui visited the Shrine to pay tribute to his older brother who died in the Japanese Imperial Navy; he too volunteered as a Japanese Imperial Army officer.
 Former prime minister Yasuo Fukuda has vowed never to visit the shrine.
 Fukuda's open political opposition to the shrine has helped improve relations with China, and North and South Korea.

 A group of 62 Diet members from the Liberal Democratic Party and the People's New Party, including former Minister of Agriculture Yoshinobu Shimamura and Fukuda's special adviser Eriko Yamatani, visited the shrine on April 22, 2008.
 On April 23, 2013, a group of 169 Japanese lawmakers visited the shrine.

+On August 13, 2021, Defense Minister Nobuo Kishi visited the shrine.

+Prime Minister Sanae Takaichi made offerings to the shrine on April 21, 2026, but did not visit Yasukuni.

 General opinions in Japan of the politicians' visits have varied significantly, with the percentages of those who approve ranging from as low as 38% in telephone surveys to as high as 71% on the internet.
 In a 2015 self-administered survey by Genron NPO, 66% of the respondents did not see a problem with the visits while 15.7% opposed them completely.
 A 2006 public opinion poll taken by Nihon Keizai Shimbun also found that half of the respondents supported Koizumi's visit to the shrine while 37% opposed it.